taptap-games/taptap-games-frontend/docs/pp.md

 ## Data Security and Retention Periods

-Keeping Personal Data secure is a topmost priority for DmSroik LLC.
+Keeping Personal Data secure is a topmost priority for TapTap Games LLC.
 We do our best to protect your information from unauthorized access or against loss, misuse or alteration by third parties, disclosure and other improper processing activities.

 We have put in place reasonable and appropriate organisational, technical and physical procedures and safeguards to protect the information we collect and process.
 These procedures also take into account the type of personal data and the risks related to its possible disclosures.
-In the following we bring out specific actions with regard to organisational, technical and physical safeguards in place at DmSroik LLC.
+In the following we bring out specific actions with regard to organisational, technical and physical safeguards in place at TapTap Games LLC.

 ### Data Retention